Dunure Castle

 Train

 You can also travel to Ayrshire by train from across Scotland.
-From Edinburgh the trip takes roughly 3h30m or just 1h50m from Glasgow.
+From Edinburgh the trip takes roughly 3 hours 30 minutes or just 1 hour 50 minutes from Glasgow.

 Ferry